-- If there is one important action you both will benefit from, it’s FLEXIABILITY!
+- If there is one important action you both will benefit from, it’s FLEXIBILITY!
 The unexpected is something we cannot avoid.
-Lending a hand and compromising on occasion will not only make your lives easier, it will have a positive effect on the daily lives of your children.
+Lending a hand and compromising on occasion will not only make your lives easier, but it will also have a positive effect on the daily lives of your children.

 - Do try your best to keep the emotions of your failed marriage in the past.
 You are no longer living with your ex, but you are equally responsible for the raising of your children.